What are the first things you try to figure out when you arrive in a new place?

 Now that you know what types of supermarkets there are and when they’re open, here are some final things you might find helpful.

-- You need to weigh your fruit and veg yourself.
+- Unless you shop at Aldi, you need to weigh your fruit and veg yourself.
 Remember the number from the price plate, put your fruit or veg on the scale in the veggie section, press the number and grab the sticker.

 - In Switzerland, organic is called Bio.